CrossFit workouts at home can still be intense and rewarding. This 30-minute WOD is for all. Anyone. Anywhere.

 "Just as much thought goes into programming the warm-up as the metcon portion," Stein says.
 The strength or skill part of the workout is done slowly and is intended to help you to build strength and to practice something you may not be great at.
 Then the metcon involves functional exercises strung together at a nonstop pace to get you to work at your max.
 "Add those three components together, and your body learns how to move better, builds absolute strength and endurance, and improves explosiveness," Stein explains.
 Basically, it turns you into a fit machine—and that goes for any person of any age and any ability, Stein adds.

-Keep tabs on how heavy a kettlebell you use for the snatch and then how quickly you work through the metcon.
-“By week three, you’ll be so impressed by your progress on every level of fitness, you’ll be hooked on it,” says Stein.
-You’ll also tighten up every inch from head to toe for a fierce body that’s ready to take on all the fun and sweat of summer.
+Every time that you tackle these CrossFit exercises at home, keep tabs on how heavy a kettlebell you use for the snatch and then how quickly you work through the metcon.
+"By week three, you'll be so impressed by your progress on every level of fitness, you’ll be hooked on it," says Stein.
+You'll also tighten up every inch from head to toe for a fierce body that's ready to take on all the fun and sweat of summer.
 3, 2, 1...go!

 Total Time: up to 45 minutes

 Stand with feet together and arms by sides to start.
 Jump feet wide as you swing arms wide to sides and then overhead, palms facing forward.
 Immediately jump back to start.

 Stand with feet hip-width apart and arms by sides to start.
 Fold forward from hips, reaching fingertips to floor.

 Keeping a soft bend in knees, walk hands forward until body comes to plank position.
 Reverse the movement.
 Return to start.